• Skip to primary navigation

 What’s better than having a peanut butter cookie and an oatmeal cookie?
 A peanut butter oatmeal cookie of course!
 Duh.
 Add chocolate chips and you’re at near perfection.
 So, since I’ve had a downright obsession with protein balls lately, I made this epic combo into ball form.
 Delicious enough that they’ll satisfy a cookie craving yet filling enough that two of these tasty treats will stave off hunger for a few hours.

-And they’re made with healthy ingredients too: oats, dates, peanut butter, cinnamon, and protein powder among other goodies.
-If you’re *really* being good, you can leave out the chocolate chips, but I love adding them.
+And they’re made with wholesome ingredients too: oats, dates, peanut butter, cinnamon, and protein powder among other goodies.
+If you’re *really* wanting to make them clean, you can leave out the chocolate chips, but I love adding them.
 It makes the protein balls taste that much more like a cookie.

 Protein balls are all the rage these days in the health food world.
 I can’t seem to flip through Instagram without seeing at least a ball or two.
 I’m not complaining whatsoever.
 And get your mind out of the gutter, we’re talking about protein balls and protein balls only here.
 Although I admit, I have the maturity level of an eighth grade boy so that probably won’t last throughout this post.